 On the other hand, on Android, instead of having to grant access to each app, you have to grant Send Anywhere app access to 'internal storage' of your device, so you can save all the transferred files in the download folder location set in the internal storage.

-The Gallery app is that categorize and show image and video files stored in your device's internal storage.
+The Gallery app categorizes and displays image and video files stored in your device's internal storage.
 If the file format is not supported by Android OS or the file contains an audio codec not supported by Android OS, it can't be display files in Gallery app.